An important part of the unique country experience

 - Everyone must sign a release of liability before they may be permitted to ride.

-- Please drink plenty of water before you ride, it's not safe to carry water bottles while riding.
+- Drink plenty of water before you ride, it's not safe to carry water bottles while riding.
 There is a place to store personal belongings at the riding arena.

-- Please do not wear loose flowing clothes, backpacks, purses, loose water bottles, or large cameras.
+- Do not wear loose flowing clothes, backpacks, purses, loose water bottles, or large cameras.
 Anything that blows in the wind can cause a horse to spook.

 - In order to ride by themselves or participate in trail rides, children must be able to follow directions, properly steer, and know how to stop a horse.